 CAMPUS CAPITAL NAMING OPPORTUNITIES

 Naming opportunities for capital building projects are an important component of The Campaign for UC Santa Barbara.
-Our campus received many significant naming gifts during the first phase of The Campaign, helping to enhance and strengthen UC Santa Barbara with facilities that provide critical new space for teaching and research.
+Our campus has received many significant naming gifts during The Campaign, helping to enhance and strengthen UC Santa Barbara with facilities that provide critical new space for teaching and research.
 These "bricks and mortar" projects are permanent reminders of the commitment of our major donors and their families to ensuring UC Santa Barbara's excellence for future generations.

-The links below feature naming opportunities for a variety of capital projects now in the planning, design, or construction phase as the expanded Campaign moves forward.
+The links below feature naming opportunities for a variety of capital projects now in the planning, design, or construction phase.

 Faculty Club Renovation